Eroica-cpp/uwhpsc/notes/2014/aws.rst

 should be just fine for much of the programming work in this class.

-You can start up more powerful instances with 2 or more processors for a cost starting at about 14.5 cents per hour (the High CPU Medium on-demand instance).
-See the `pricing guide <http://aws.amazon.com/ec2/#pricing>`_.
+You can start up more powerful instances with 2 or more processors for a cost starting at less than 3 cents per hour (the m3.large on-demand instance).
+See the `pricing guide <http://aws.amazon.com/ec2/pricing/>`_.

 For general information and guides to getting started: